 Billy creates one deliberately for Nate's benefit after Brenda demands that he return his key to her house. ( Brenda did this because when she and Nate went on a 'romantic' weekend to Las Vegas, he broke into their hotel room while they were sleeping and took photographs of them in bed.)

-George also made one after his dormant mental illness reared its head and he became convinced the apocalypse was coming.
+George made one after his dormant mental illness reared its head and he became convinced the apocalypse was coming.
 He moved into the Fisher family's bomb shelter, and there are later scenes of him in it with the walls covered in papers and magazine pages, pacing and talking to himself.

 Screw the Rules, I Have Money!: Not spoken, but implied by the fact that no one brings up the legal implications of Kroehner's bully tactics against Fisher & Sons, which would most likely run afoul of U.S. antitrust laws.
+In fact, when Kroehner go bankrupt David mentions they were being federally investigated, but he never mentioned what for.

 Shotgun Wedding: Nathaniel Fisher, father and son.
-In the case of the son, the unwanted child and subsequent marriage derails his life as he half-heartedly commits to doing what is expected of him instead of doing what he feels in his heart (as he had previously done).
+In the case of the son, the unplanned child and subsequent marriage derails his life as he half-heartedly commits to doing what is expected of him instead of doing what he feels in his heart (as he had previously done).

-Keith is so straight that he occasionally has sex with girls...but apparently that doesn't make him bi.
+Straight Gay: Keith is so straight that he occasionally has sex with girls...but apparently that doesn't make him bi.

 Suddenly Sexuality: Claire had a brief relationship with a lesbian, but realized her attraction was aesthetic, not sexual, and ended the relationship.
 The woman in question felt Claire was grossed out by her vagina, which Claire denied.